-In this second series of articles on Alternative Fee Arrangements, the four of us have attempted to explore how a progressive firm might deal with one of the great impediments to adopting any new change - your firm's compensation system.
-And while there is no one standard framework or precedent to follow, each of these articles is attempting to provoke you to look at this challenge through a slightly different lens.
+In this article, the four of us attempted to explore how a progressive firm might deal with one of the great impediments to adopting any new change - your firm's compensation system.
+And while there is no one standard framework or precedent to follow, each of our four propositions is intended to provoke you to look at this challenge through a slightly different lens.